-Smartphones are one of the gadgets that make everything easier including traveling.
+Smartphones are among the gadgets that make everything easier including traveling.
 From Google Translate and Maps to booking apps, there are a lot of useful apps you can install on your HTC phone while hitting the road.
-Nevertheless, before going on a trip, there are important things you need to do in order to make the most out of your HTC smartphone while traveling.
+Nevertheless, before going on a trip, there are important things you need to do in order to make the most out of your HTC mobile phone while traveling.

 Bring the right accessories